 While the RT Act only requires the written consent of the landlord, the Residential Tenancies Bond Authority’s (RTBA) tenant transfer form requires the consent of all existing and proposed tenants and the landlord.
 Generally, parties should not vacate and allow a proposed tenant to take over the property until they are certain the assignment has been processed, and the bond transferred accordingly.
 If there is delay by a landlord or their agents, they may wish to apply to VCAT pursuant to section 82.

-Usually, when an assignment is done, no money is released from the bond held by the RTBA.
-Rather, the income or pre-existing tenants are paid out their proportion of the bond, in exchange for the outgoing tenant transferring their interest in the bond either to the existing parties, or the income tenant.
-It is advisable to consider a written agreement between incoming and outgoing tenants about the bond, and any appropriate adjustment between co-tenants.
+Usually, no money is released from the bond held by the RTBA for assignments.
+Rather, pre-existing tenants are paid out their proportion of the bond, in exchange for the outgoing tenant transferring their interest in the bond either to the existing parties, or the income tenant.
+It is advisable to consider a written agreement between incoming and outgoing tenants about the bond.

 When the landlord is the Office of Housing, the Director may withhold consent to any assignment or sub-letting, on the grounds that the assignment or sub-letting would disadvantage people on public housing waiting lists (s 83).